 Smon at home in N. Y. checking on his previous Nepal jungle refuge

-A Bhutanese baby fascinated by her Spanish speaking neighbors
+Baby hearing only Nepali at home is fascinated by her Spanish speaking neighbors

-The young women eagerly adjust to their new world
+Young women eagerly explored their new world

-Buddha is adapting to his new culture
+Buddha adapting to his new culture

 Manju talking to her boyfriend